Merchants • 8 min read

 Configuration Options

-The payment middleware accepts a configuration object with the following options:
+The route configuration object accepts the following options:

-mimeType?: string; // MIME type of the resource
+mimeType?: string; // MIME type of the response

 }